 Remember earlier in the guide when we talked about opinion vs. fact-based sources?

 A subjective source is opinion-based.
 You may come across Wikipedia.org in your search.
 This is a very popular site, but the info can be edited by anyone, no matter what the topic is!
 It’s best not to rely on Wikipedia.
-Treat it like any other site, double check the sources that the article cites.
+Treat it like any other site, and double-check the sources that the article cites.

 An objective source is fact-driven.
 It’s unbiased, meaning it is not swayed by a person’s opinion.
 Examples of objective sources are research studies and government statistics.